masiucd/Functional_Javascript/README.md

 ---

 <p align="center">
 Writing functional programming is a very powerful programing paradigm that I really like and trying to get better at for every day.
-I think it is a relly big trend now a days.
-Many people see the benefits of writing functional programs.
+I think it is a really big trend now a days.
+Many people see the benefits of writing functional programs that are based on pure functions and to avoid side effects in your programs.

     <br>